 3. Discuss the concept-based on the premise ‘do not anticipate profits but provide for all losses’.

-The principle ‘do not anticipate profits but provide for all losses’ is in accordance with the conservatism (also called prudence) concept.
+The principle ‘do not anticipate profits but provide for all losses’ is in accordance with the conservatism (also called prudence) concept due to the following reasons.

 It is the policy of playing safe.